liamhv31/Projects/Phishing Investigations/Snapped-Phish-ing-Line.md

 Lots of stuff!
 But only a couple emails.
 Now, you can just trial and error these to see which is the answer, but it's important to actually understand "why?" it's the answer.
 Let's look at the contents of each file, starting with `updat.cmd`

 #### updat.cmd
 This file appears to be the front page of the phishing kit.
-It asks the user to select the client they wish to login with to access the attachment.
-Presumabely each of these lead to a fake login page.
+It asks the user to select the client they wish to login with to access the attachment. presumably each of these lead to a fake login page.
 ```
 <div class="foot-lnk">To access the attached document, Select with email provider below. </div>
 ...